LL.M. NYS Bar Applicants

-Note: All applicants are required to submit a handwriting sample regardless if they registrar to partipate in the laptop program.
+Note: All applicants are required to submit a handwriting sample regardless if they registrar to participate in the laptop program.

-All sessions take place from 12-2 pm on the 5th floor of William & June Warren Hall.
+All sessions take place from 12-2 pm in the lower level of William & June Warren Hall outside room L107.
 Please bring your Columbia ID, or a government-issued picture ID so that your handwriting can be formally witnessed.

 NYS BOLE will mail this form to applicants after April 30.
 If you provided a handwriting sample at one of the above sessions, there is no need for you to resubmit the form to Registration Services.